Interface Classification

 The controls above allow various ways to build a rule depending on the SNMP field to match on and the match clause.
 As discussed in Connectivity Type Attribute, a match can be based on one of three SNMP fields:

-The following table gives an idea of the types of matching that you can currently use in your rules:
+The table below gives an idea of the types of matching that you can currently use in your rules.
+Note that all references to "regex" mean ECMAScript (Javascript) regex (i.e. not PCRE or PCRE2).

 Rule THEN Settings